-Did you know… Regular vacuuming helps your carpet last longer.
+Did you know?
+Regular vacuuming helps your carpet last longer.
 Dirt and grit are abrasive and when they get ground into the carpet, they can ruin carpet fibers.

 It’s been proven that scented and unscented versions of the same product clean equally well.
-So why do we assume a surface is clean because it smells good?
+So why do we assume a surface is cleansed because it smells good?
 The sweet smell of pine or lavender comes from the chemicals or natural oils in the product you’re using, not the cleanliness of the surface.
-The best way to know a surface is clean is to do the touch test.
+The best way to know something is clean is to do the touch test.
 If it feels clean and looks clean, chances are you have sufficiently removed dirt and grime from the surface.

 We know how tempting it can be to add more “cleaning power” for a bigger job.
 But when you can’t rinse all that excess soap away, it’s going to leave a sticky film that attracts more dirt and grime.
 So you’ll get better results by following the directions on the label for the proper amount of soap or cleaner.
 Extra isn’t always better—the only thing you need more of is a little elbow grease.
 So roll up those sleeves, get your trusty rubber gloves on, and get to work!